Yeshivat Orayta—S. Daniel Abraham Israel Program

 All dorms and the learning center are monitored by a CCTV system.
 Security alerts and advisement is brought to the attention of the students as necessary.
-We insist that all students acquire a cell phone from the same carrier in order to send group SMS text messages.
+We insist that all students acquire a cell phone in order to send group SMS text messages.
 These messages vary in nature but include emergency notices.
-All students are required to text their madrichim in the event of a security threat.
+All students are required to text their Madrichim in the event of a security threat.

 Our responsibility to you and your parents requires that we know your whereabouts at all times.
 Spending a night out of the dormitories is not allowed without prior consent from the dorm counselor.